 - Product instances – Select the specific product instance you want the role restricted to.

-- Click Submit.
+- Click Save.
 The role is added to the Roles list.

-To remove a non-system role, open the role's options menu (...) and select Delete custom role.
-Then confirm deletion.
+To remove a non-system role, select More (...) > Delete custom role and confirm deletion.